Search the Health Library

 In as little as 24 hours of stopping smoking, there is a decrease in risk of a heart attack.
 As for longer-term benefits, Johns Hopkins researchers, in conjunction with scientists from other centers, have found that quitting decreased middle-aged smokers’ risk of dying early by almost half.

 Exercise can help you combat smoking cravings and withdrawal symptoms.
 Schedule fitness for the time of day you’re most likely to want a cigarette and soon you may be craving a walk or bike ride instead of a smoke.
 Still struggling on your own?
 Ask your doctor about smoking-cessation programs and aids.

 Whether it’s learning a language or driving a new route to work, your brain loves tackling fresh tasks.
 Make it a goal to keep learning as you age.

 Mediterranean diet: Traditional cuisine of countries bordering the Mediterranean Sea, shown to reduce the risk for heart disease, diabetes, some cancers and dementia.
-On the menu: Plenty of fruits, vegetables and legumes, along with olive oil, nuts, whole grains, seafood; moderate amounts of yogurt, cheese, poultry and eggs; small amounts of red meat and sweets; and wine, in moderation, with meals.
+On the menu: Plenty of fruits, vegetables and beans, along with olive oil, nuts, whole grains, seafood; moderate amounts of low-fat yogurt, low-fat cheese and poultry; small amounts of red meat and sweets; and wine, in moderation, with meals.